iliyanak4126/iliyanak4126.github.io/_posts/2018-12-30-Iliyana-Week-13- Final-Flag-Project-Post.md

 ## Explain your code.

--   Explain each argument in the code section. _then delete this instruction_ The code I choosed to explain is this because it shows how my 13 stripes and my base join together.
+The code I choosed to explain is this because it shows how my 13 stripes and my base join together.
 Also I added the blue flag in it too.
+So I used overlay-xy in order to put the red base on the bottom and than on the top I would add the red stripes.
+I used flag#(flag1, flag2,flag8) in order to put the next stripe on the base after the first one.
+Than I would use the stripe and the position of it, in order to place them equal-distanced from each other.
+NSH is negative stripe height and I used it because overlay-xy uses only negative numbers.
+So nsh would help me by putting positive numbers and place them where  I want even if I were to use negative numbers.
--   Tell us how it functions independently and within the whole program _then delete this instruction_
+Overlay-xy helps the whole project because it places my stipes on my base wherever I want to.
+If I wasn't using overlay-xy, than I wouldn't been able to place my flag together and everything wouldve been a  mess.
 * * *

 ```